Cavorter/cavort/content/posts/2002-01-09-heard-a-really-good-engines-of-our-engenuity-this.md

 - General

 ---
-Heard a really good <a href="http://www.uh.edu/engines/engines.htm">Engines of Our Engenuity</a> this morning. <a href="http://www.uh.edu/engines/epi1667.htm">Take a look at the transcript.</a>
+Heard a really good [Engines of Our Engenuity](http://www.uh.edu/engines/engines.htm) this morning.
+[Take a look at the transcript.](http://www.uh.edu/engines/epi1667.htm)